sharan91/zoo_classification/README.md

 # zoo_classification
-Exploration of UCI Zoo dataset
+Exploration of UCI Zoo dataset.
+Original data files, as well as the augmented file, can be found in the repo.
+All code can be found in the notebook.